 c.
 To promote interchange of policy development as it relates to residential utility constraint related program planning, implementation and evaluation;

 d.
-To provide information to the Department of Health and Human Services, the American Public Welfare Association, appropriate committees of the National Governor’s Association, and all other interested groups and individuals regarding low-income utility program policies, operation, statistics and innovative state programs; and
+To provide information to the Department of Health and Human Services, the American Public Welfare Association, appropriate committees of the National Governor’s Association, and all other interested groups and individuals regarding low-income utility program policies, operation, statistics and innovative state and territory programs; and

 To coordinate with other national human service organizations that may be interested in energy, water, broadband, or other utility policies and programs for low-income citizens, such as the Weatherization Assistance Program and the National Association of State Community Services Block Grant Programs, etc.